lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 ## Question 2:
+Here, we'll be applying more of the same approach with a few extras:
 > *(The following question is posted by Chi Yau, the author of  R Tutorial With Bayesian Statistics Using Stan and his blog post regarding Regression analysis.)* <br />

 > Problem -